Sweeistaken/SugarcaneIRC/README.md

-# SugarCaneIRC
+# Sugarcane IRC
-A terminal-based IRC client 0% BS, 100% user friendliness
+A terminal-based IRC client with user-friendliness.